kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     - Ensure subnets are tagged appropriately for auto-discovery to work
     - For IP targets, pods must have IPs from the VPC subnets.
 You can configure `amazon-vpc-cni-k8s` plugin for this purpose.

+## Using metadata server version 2 (IMDSv2)
+If you are using the IMDSv2 you must set the hop limit to 2 or higher in order to allow the AWS Load Balancer Controller to perform the metadata introspection.
+Otherwise you have to manually specify the AWS region and the VPC via the controller flags `--aws-region` and `--aws-vpc-id`.

+!!!tip
+    You can set the IMDSv2 hop limit as follows:
+    ```
+    aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --region <region> --instance-id <instance-id>
+    ```

 ## IAM Permissions

 #### Setup IAM role for service accounts